the-au-forml-lab/the-au-forml-lab.github.io/index.md

-University](https://www.augusta.edu/) strives to advance the software development process by utilizing the principles and techniques from logic, mathematics, and interactive/automated theorem proving to insure the correctness of software.
+University](https://www.augusta.edu/) strives to advance the software development process by utilizing the principles and techniques from logic, mathematics, and interactive/automated theorem proving to ensure the correctness of software.

 The primary research areas of the faculty and students in the ForML lab are: foundations of programming languages, interactive theorem